westland garden health logo

 bulb planting tools

-Our Favourite Bulb Planting Tools
+Bulb Planting Guide

 Compost

 For planting in containers, we recommend Westland Bulb Potting & Planting Mix.
 This specialist compost is the perfect environment for root growth.
-If you have decided to concentrate on your beds and borders and have heavier soil, consequently we suggest mixing in some Horticultural Sand.
-This will break up the hard soil aiding the establishment of the bulbs.
+If you have decided to concentrate on your beds and borders and have heavier soil, we suggest mixing in some Horticultural Sand.
+This will break up the hard soil, aiding the establishment of the bulbs.
 Furthermore, you can mix Horticultural sand with compost to produce a looser structure, preventing root damage to delicate shoots and bulbs.

 Bulb Planting Mix lifestyle in use